- Focus and Scope

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed International Journal of Electrical and Computer Engineering (IJECE) is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in this journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher, and the society.

 Publication decisions